What is Over-Expectations-

 As an introvert, I’ve spent many years trying to mold myself into someone, others would like.
 I attended social gatherings despite feeling drained, tried to be like my confident extroverted peers, and pushed myself to meet expectations that never truly aligned with who I am.

-Every time I hoped my efforts would be enough to gain acceptance and validation.
-But despite my best efforts, I felt more inadequate than ever.
+Every time I hoped, my efforts would be enough to gain acceptance and validation but despite my best efforts, I felt more inadequate than ever.

 Instead of embracing my quiet strengths, I constantly compared myself to others, setting unrealistic standards that only deepened my sense of failure.